 Prescription opioids have been hitting our country and our state particularly hard over the last few years.
 OxyContin, fentanyl and hydrocodone are especially doing damage.
 In response, we have been continually refining our prescription painkiller addiction treatment program to make sure these individuals carry the lessons they learn at our facility into their lives beyond rehab in order to remain sober for years on end.

-The Elevate inpatient addiction treatment program consists of approximately 90 days of compassionate and expertly guided rehabilitation.
-It starts with roughly 30 days of detoxification, giving the recovering painkiller addict enough time to comfortably and convincingly surpass the withdrawal phase.
-If the individual needs more time than 30 days, we are in no hurry to push them into the next phase of treatment.
+The Elevate inpatient addiction treatment program consists of approximately either 30 or 90 days of compassionate and expertly guided rehabilitation.
+Regardless of which program is chosen, they all start with roughly 7-10 days of detoxification, giving the recovering painkiller addict enough time to comfortably and convincingly surpass the withdrawal phase and being the curriculum of the Elevate program.

 After clients complete detox, we focus on helping them recover physically and emotionally.
 This is where physical fitness activities, holistic services and cutting-edge counseling techniques come into the equation.
 Some clients may need more than 90 days of inpatient treatment, so this is why we keep our program flexible and based on progress and results, not time.